Updated:

 Link

 2004 this Directive was approved.
-It allows use of CDM credits within
+It allows, subject to

 to be used as EU-ETS allowances.
 Credits from projects generating sinks

-and from hydropower above 20MW are not allowed in the EU-ETS Read
+and from hydropower above 20MW are not allowed in the EU-ETS.

 the directive at the EU